nkusla/social-networks-workshop/README.md

 Repository structure:
  - `datasets/` containts `.csv` files for each social network dataset
- - `solutions/` containts directories for each dataset with `.txt` and `.csv` files that are solutions to each task of this workshop
+ - `solutions/` containts directories for each dataset with `.txt` and `.csv` files that are solutions to each task of this workshop.
+Additionally, this directory contains `.ipynb` that has solution source code

 NOTE: `karate_club` dataset should be used for debuging and code testing</br>